pereriksson/create-mithril-app/README.md

 ## Purpose

-The purpose of this repo is to provide a fully working minimal setup to start developing with the web framework Mithril.
-This repo provides with the following:
+The purpose of this repo is to provide a fully working minimal setup to start developing a new aoo with the web framework Mithril.
+This repo provides the following:

-* webpack-plugin serve (because webpack-dev-server is bad)
+* webpack-plugin serve - an alternative to webpack-dev-server
-* webpack configured with babel
+* webpack configured with babel - to automatically transpile your code
-* JSX
+* JSX - to write beautiful components
-* url-loader plugin to bundle static files
+* url-loader - plugin to bundle static files
-* style-loader and css-loader to bundle css files
+* style-loader, css-loader - to bundle css files
-* routing, an App layout component and home component to get started
+* a Mithril setup with routing, an App layout component and a Home component to get started

-Hopefully this repo can lower the barrier for developers to get started with Mithril.
+Hopefully this repo can lower the barrier for new developers to get started with Mithril.

-## Thanks
+## Thank you

 Thank you to [the mithril.js community](https://mithril.js.org/simple-application.html) for building a great web framework.
-To `create-react-app` for the inspiration to thie repo.
+To `create-react-app` for the inspiration to this repo.